-After dominating the south, Rashmika Mandanna is ready for her Bollywood trip - ExBulletin
+After dominating the South, Rashmika Mandanna is ready for her Bollywood trip - ExBulletin

 Entertainment

 The film will be in two parts and the shooting of its first part is almost finished.
-Pushpa part 1 will be released on December 25, 2021.
-Rashmika will be seen playing the role of Srivalli in the movie that people have high expectations for.
-Allu Arjun will share screen space with the actor from Pushpa, directed by Sukumar.
-The actor has mainly worked in Telugu and Kannada films, but he is also dabbling in other languages.
-Rashmika also made her Kollywood debut this year with the movie Sulthan in which she was seen with Karthi.
+Pushpa Part 1 will be released on December 25, 2021.
+Rashmika will be seen playing the role of Srivalli in the movie, which is giving people a lot of expectations.
+Allu Arjun will be sharing screen space with the actor from Pushpa, directed by Sukumar.
+The actor mainly works in Telugu and Kannada films, but also dabbles in other languages.
+Rashmika made her Kollywood debut this year with the film ‘Sultan’, in which she was seen opposite Karthi.

-It’s exciting for the actor’s Hindi-speaking fans that she is already a part of two Bollywood films.
+It’s exciting for Hindi-speaking fans of the actor that he’s already a part of two Bollywood films.

-Read all the latest news, breaking news and coronavirus news here. follow us on Facebook, Twitter and Telegram.
+read everything latest news, latest news And Coronavirus news Here. follow us on Facebook, Twitter And Cable.

 Sources